-- Airbag covers may not be obvious in the interior trim, but they will open during airbag deployment. - After any accident, the vehicle should be taken to an authorized dealer immediately.
+- Air Bag covers may not be obvious in the interior trim, but they will open during air bag deployment. - After any accident, the vehicle should be taken to an authorized dealer immediately.

-Airbag System Components
+Air Bag System Components

-Your vehicle may be equipped with the following airbag system components:
+Your vehicle may be equipped with the following air bag system components:

 - Occupant Restraint Controller (ORC)

-- Airbag Warning Light
+- Air Bag Warning Light

 - Steering Wheel and Column

 - Instrument Panel

 - Knee Impact Bolster

-- Driver Advanced Front Airbag
+- Driver Advanced Front Air Bag

-- Passenger Advanced Front Airbag
+- Passenger Advanced Front Air Bag

+- Supplemental Seat-Mounted Side Air Bags (SAB) if equipped

-- Supplemental Side Airbag Inflatable Curtains (SABIC) - Front and Side Impact Sensors - Front Seat Belt Pretensioners, Seat Belt Buckle Switch, and Seat Track Position Sensors
+- Supplemental Side Air Bag Inflatable Curtains (SABIC) if equipped

+- Front and Side Impact Sensors - Seat Belt Buckle Switch

-Advanced Front Airbag Features
+Advanced Front Air Bag Features

-The Advanced Front Airbag system has multistage driver and front passenger airbags.
+The Advanced Front Air Bag system has multistage driver and front passenger air bags.
 This system provides output appropriate to the severity and type of collision as determined by the Occupant Restraint Controller (ORC), which may receive information from the front impact sensors (if equipped).

-The first stage inflator is triggered immediately during an impact that requires airbag deployment.
+The first stage inflator is triggered immediately during an impact that requires air bag deployment.
 This low output is used in less severe collisions.
 A higher energy output is used for more severe collisions.

-- No objects should be placed over or near the airbag on the instrument panel, because any such objects could cause harm if the vehicle is in a collision severe enough to cause the airbag to inflate. - Do not put anything on or around the airbag covers or attempt to open them manually.
-You may damage the airbags and you could be injured because the airbags may no longer be functional.
-The protective covers for the airbag cushions are designed to open only when the airbags are inflating. - Do not drill, cut or tamper with the knee bolster in any way. - Do not mount any accessories to the knee bolster such as alarm lights, stereos, citizen band radios, etc.
+• No objects should be placed over or near the air bag on the instrument panel, because any such objects could cause harm if the vehicle is in a collision severe enough to cause the air bag to inflate.

+- Do not put anything on or around the air bag covers or attempt to open them manually.
+You may damage the air bags and you could be injured because the air bags may no longer be functional.
+The protective covers for the air bag cushions are designed to open only when the air bags are inflating. - Do not drill, cut or tamper with the knee bolster in any way. - Do not mount any accessories to the knee bolster such as alarm lights, stereos, citizen band radios, etc.